About the St. Lawrence Global Observatory

 By being a key component of the information infrastructure, SLGO promotes data valorization which contributes to addressing societal issues and translating into socio-economic benefits.

-You will find on this webpage the Annual Reports of the last years, detailing SLGO’s activities:
+You will find below the Annual Reports of the last years, detailing SLGO’s activities: